What to Do If You’ve Been Falsely Accused of Sexual Assault in Ohio

 If you are falsely accused of sexual assault in Ohio, it is essential to act swiftly and strategically.
 Here are the steps you should take:

-• Attacking the Evidence the Government Claims to Incriminate You: Oftentimes, law enforcement gathers faulty, questionable, and just plain wrong evidence, then uses it to build a case against you.
-An experienced defense attorney can attack that evidence and defuse it in many instances.
+- Attacking the Evidence the Government Claims to Incriminate You: Oftentimes, law enforcement gathers faulty, questionable, and just plain wrong evidence, then uses it to build a case against you.
+An experienced defense attorney can challenge that evidence and defuse it in certain instances.
 This is especially true if the collection of that evidence was done so illegally, in violation of your Constitutional Rights.

 Understanding the Legal Process